-Curves are based on data that passed all QC, including the test on the kp-yaw flag, however subject to the land and sea-ice check at ECMWF (see cyclic report 88 for details).
-Time series are very (due to lack of statistics) noisy, especially for the first nodes.
+Curves are based on data that passed all QC, including the test on the k_p-yaw flag, however subject to the land and sea-ice check at ECMWF (see cyclic report 88 for details).
+Like for cycle 91, time series are (due to lack of statistics) very noisy, especially for the first nodes.
 This makes it difficult to identify peaks that might indicate a low data quality.
 Most spikes are a result from low data volumes.
-The volatile behaviour on 25 January 2004 arises from the rejection of almost all data by the combined kp-yaw flag.
-Compared to cycle 90, average levels have decreased from 1.23 to 1.17 and are now about 7% higher than for nominal data.
+Compared to cycle 91, average levels have increased from 1.17 to 1.21 and are now about 11% higher than for nominal data.